kwiberg/chubs/README.md

-chubs---a simple Python script that generates XKCD-style passwords
+`chubs`—a simple Python script that generates XKCD-style passwords
 ==================================================================

 First, read the [original XKCD comic][1].